Prakash9944/node-excersice/mean/nodejs.md

         2. What if there are no arguments? let sayHi = _ => console.log(“Hi”);

-        3. Arrow functions are only callable and not constructible, i.e arrow functions can never be used as constructor functions.
+        3. Arrow functions are only callable and not constructable, i.e arrow functions can never be used as constructor functions.

 23. what is hosting?